-Apple has rejigged the text-selection engine, and the cut/copy/paste tools, in iOS 13 and iPadOS, and they’re amazing.
-For the last ten years, selecting and manipulating text has been a frustrating nightmare on the iPad.
-Try to select a couple of words in Safari, for instance — a package delivery tracking number, for instance — and the selection would bounce back and forth between a few characters, and the entire page.
+In iOS 13 and iPadOS, Apple rejigged the text-selection engine and the cut/copy/paste tools.
+And they’re amazing.
+For the last 10 years, selecting and manipulating text has been a frustrating nightmare on the iPad.
+Try to select a couple of words in Safari, for instance — a package delivery tracking number, for instance — and the selection would bounce back and forth between a few characters and the entire page.

 It was enough to drive you back to the comfort of the Mac’s mouse pointer.

-In iOS 13, though, this has all changed.
+In iOS 13, though, this all changes.
 Text selection is accurate and predictable.
 And the new copy/paste gesture shortcuts become second nature almost immediately.

 How to select text in iOS 13 and iPadOS: the cursor

-First, let’s talk about the text-insertion point aka cursor.
-Previously you’d have to tap, and then hold on the text to activate the cursor, and then you’d have to drag it around inside a movable magnifying glass.
+First, let’s talk about the text-insertion point, aka cursor.
+Previously you’d have to tap, and then hold on the text to activate the cursor.
+Then you’d have to drag it around inside a movable magnifying glass.
 It was a pain, adding a delay to every text interaction.
-Clearly it was built with the then-small iPhone screen in mind, and with the idea that you would only rarely use it.
+Clearly it was built with the then-small iPhone screen in mind, and with the idea that you would only use it rarely.

 Now, you just touch anywhere in a text field, and the insertion point moves there.
 After you do this once, it becomes entirely natural.
 You can also pick up the cursor and drag it to where you want it, in which case it grows slightly to make it peek out from under your fingertip.

 Most important, though, is that this is accurate.
 The insertion point ends up exactly where you want it, first time.
-It’s ironic that iOS has added mouse support, while simultaneously adding gestures that are actually better than using a mouse.
+It’s ironic that iOS just added mouse support while simultaneously adding gestures that are actually better than using a mouse.

-Selections are also way more accurate.
+Text selections in iOS 13 are also way more accurate.
 No more struggling to force iOS to select the two words you want to copy.
 It just works.
-I can’t tell you how much better it is, both for heavy use, and for the odd time you need to grab a single word.
+I can’t tell you how much better it is, both for heavy use and for the odd time you need to grab a single word.

-Text selection works differently on “non-active” text: text in a PDF, or in a Safari web page.
-In this case, you have to long-press on a word, and it will get selected.
+Text selection works differently on “non-active” text: text in a PDF or in a Safari web page.
+In this case, you must long-press on a word to select it.
 It seems snappier than in previous versions of iOS.
-Once you’ve selected a words, you can drag the text-selection handles as before.
+Once you’ve selected a word, you can drag the text-selection handles as before.
 It works just as well as it does in an active text field.

-The other big change in iOS 13 are the new gestures for copy, paste, and undo.
+The other big change in iOS 13 is the new gestures for copy, paste and undo.
 These work the same everywhere.
 With text selected, pinch in with three fingers.
 Or, more likely, two fingers and a thumb.
-This natural feeling gesture “grabs” the text.
+This natural-feeling gesture “grabs” the text.
 To paste, reverse the gesture, pinching out.

 These are excellent gestures.
 They, too, feel natural after a few tries.
 It feels odd doing such a big gesture over text you just spent time selecting, but it Just Works™.
 A little label pops up to tell you what you’ve done, as in this screenshot: